 Easier said than done, calculating how much you owe when you’ve had more than one item on the menu, shared an appetizer, or have had cocktails that resulted in added liquor tax can be mindboggling.
 It is a tough task for your server as well, who has to remember who ordered how much of what.

-Therefore, to resolve this mumbo jumbo of arithmetic, restaurants are now turning to sophisticated POS software that simplifies the entire process.
-The POS takes care of all customer demands of bill splitting
+Therefore, to resolve this mumbo-jumbo of arithmetic, restaurants are now turning to sophisticated POS software that simplifies the entire process.
+The POS takes care of all customer demands of splitting bills.

 Bills can be split among the customers in the following ways-

 1. Splitting bill evenly among the customers

 Splitting the bill evenly among the diners is the most convenient method of splitting bills.
 The entire bill is evenly divided by the number of guests, and each person pays an equal share, regardless of his order.
 This is usually done just to calculate how much money each person owes to settle the payment.
 It is also not requested often, as customers usually figure it out themselves.

 2. Splitting bills for drinks and food